itfanr/ros2-wiki/Windows-Development-Setup.md

 ### CMake error setting modification time

-If you run into the CMake error `file INSTALL cannot set modification time on ...` when installing files it it likely that an anti virus software or Windows Defender are interfering with the build.
+If you run into the CMake error `file INSTALL cannot set modification time on ...` when installing files it it likely that an anti-virus software or Windows Defender are interfering with the build.
 E.g. for Windows Defender you can list the workspace location to be excluded to prevent it from scanning those files.

 ## Extra stuff for Debug mode